spiffe/helm-charts-hardened/charts/spire/README.md

 We only support upgrading one major version at a time.
 Version skipping isn't supported.

+### 0.21.X

+- In previous versions, spire-server.upstreamAuthority.certManager.issuer_name would incorrectly have '-ca' appended.
+Starting with this version, that is no longer the case.
+If you previously set this value, you likely want to update your value to include the '-ca' suffix in the value to have your deployment continue to function properly.

 ### 0.20.X

 - The default service port for the spire-server was changed to be port 443 to allow easier switching between internal access and external access through an ingress controller.
 For most users, this will be a transparent